 |Real Life scenarios were developed by nurse educators to provide experience with the variety of situations nurses face in real life, without the need for live clinical presence or risk to client safety.
 Students develop an emotional connection to each situation and each live-actor client, who look and sound like they’re truly in pain, confused, or angry.
 These realistic clinical scenarios give students experience building the clinical reasoning, patient safety, and clinical decision-making skills they need.|

-Janet Kane, MSN, RN, CNE, ATI Nurse Educator Integration Specialist, described the multifocused process that Real Life Clinical Reasoning delivered.
+Janet Kane, MSN, RN, CNE, ATI Nurse Educator Integration Specialist (now retired), described the multifocused process that Real Life Clinical Reasoning delivered.

 “Students prepare on their own by working through a predeveloped lesson plan that addresses many components,” she explained.
 The lessons apply to a variety of subject areas: RN and PN medical-surgical, RN maternal newborn, RN mental health, and RN nursing care of children.
 Within those subject areas, topics cover more than 2 dozen specialties, from pneumonia to bipolar disorder.

 Depending on what your state board of nursing allows, use of a scenario could count for anywhere from 6 to 8 hours of clinical time, Kane said.
 Even if you don’t — or can’t — count it toward clinical hours, Kane added, “It’s still a great opportunity for students to process the information in the scenario and relate it to what they would do in a clinical environment.”

 Here, Kane provided some tips for putting Real Life Clinical Reasoning scenarios to work for a clinical-replacement day.